50.2 F

 According to AEI, if a book has been temporarily removed from shelves for review and then deemed acceptable and put back, it has been “banned.”
 If a book is moved from a school library to a guidance counselor’s office, it has been “banned.”
 If parent permission is required, it has been “banned.”
 If a book is moved from one section of a school library to a section for older students, it has been “banned.”

 “All of this is a recipe for a great civics lesson.
 So let librarians and booksellers have Banned Books Week.
-I propose that civics and history teachers deepen student thinking and engagement with a parallel “First Amendment Week.”
-Learning objectives would include understanding the Constitutional protection of free speech and how that squares with book bans and other forms of expression, and analyzing and evaluating arguments for and against restricting certain books in schools,” said Robert Podiscio of AEI.
+I propose that civics and history deepen student thinking and engagement with a parallel “First Amendment Week.”
+Learning objectives would include understanding the Constitutional protection of free and how that squares with book bans and other forms of expression, and analyzing and evaluating arguments for and against restricting certain books in schools,” said Robert Podiscio of AEI.

-The CEO of PEN America, Suzanne Nossel, announced last week she will be stepping down after more than a decade due to criticism and backlash the group has received because of some authors affiliated with PEN America favoring Israel and downplaying atrocities against Palestinian writers and journalists.
+The CEO of PEN America, Suzanne Nossel, announced last week she will be stepping down after more than a decade due to criticism and backlash the group has received because of some authors affiliated with PEN America favoring and downplaying atrocities against Palestinian writers and journalists.

 AP’s report on that controversy can be read here.